 Wesley Was Looking in the Wrong Place

 Wesley’s problem was that had a wrong understanding of his standing before God because he had a faulty understanding of the gospel; his gaze was inwards, to his own feelings.
-He wanted to trust his heart, of which the bible says, “The heart is deceitful above all things, and desperately corrupt; who can understand it?”
+He wanted to trust his heart, of which the bible says, “The heart is deceitful above all things, and desperately wicked: who can know it?”
 (Jer 17:9).
 If he was looking to his heart to confirm his standing before God, well, of course he would doubt his salvation; that’s like asking the devil.
 How can a deceitful heart give a truthful assessment of his relationship to God?

 Charles Spurgeon states it this way: “I am told in the word of God to believe – what am I to believe?
 I am bidden to look – to what am I to look?
 What is to be the object of my hope, belief, and confidence? – The reply is simple.
 The object of Faith to a sinner is Christ Jesus.
 How many make a mistake about this and think that they are to believe on God the Father!
 Now, belief in God is an after-result of faith in Jesus.
 We come to believe in the eternal love of the Father as the result of trusting the precious blood of the Son.